mikelgoig/php-microservice-example/docs/config/doctrine.md

 2. Specify the mapping configuration for the desired namespace, directory, and related settings.

-    Below is an example of mapping Doctrine entities for the `Catalog` context:
+    Below is an example of mapping Doctrine entities for the `Entity` directory:

     ```yaml
-    # service/config/packages/doctrine.yaml

     doctrine:
       orm:
         mappings:
-          Catalog: # Custom mapping name
+          App: # Custom mapping name
             type: attribute # Specifies annotations, attributes, or XML mapping (we use attributes)
-            dir: '%kernel.project_dir%/src/Catalog/Infrastructure/Doctrine' # Path to the directory where entities are stored
+            dir: '%kernel.project_dir%/src/Entity' # Path to the directory where entities are stored
-            prefix: 'App\Catalog\Infrastructure\Doctrine' # Namespace prefix for the entities
+            prefix: 'App\Entity' # Namespace prefix for the entities
             is_bundle: false
     ```